Alan Stewart Duthie

-Alan Stewart Duthie (19 May 1938 - 6 July 2013) was a Scottish linguist and academic who settled and worked in Ghana all his adult life.
-He was a pioneer in linguistics at the University of Ghana, Legon for 49 years.
+Alan Stewart Duthie (19 May 1938 – 6 July 2013) was a Scottish linguist and academic who settled and worked in Ghana all his adult life.
+He was a pioneer in linguistics at the University of Ghana, Legon, for 49 years.

 Early life and education

 Alan Duthie was raised in Downfield area of Dundee, Scotland.
 His secondary school education at the High School of Dundee.

 He obtained a Master of Arts (MA) in History of Greek Language, non-dramatic Greek Poetry, Hebrew and Moral Philosophy at the University of St. Andrews between 1956 and 1960.
 He then went on to the University of Edinburgh where he completed a postgraduate Diploma in General Linguistics.
-He continued his postgraduate studies at the University of Manchester where he graduated in 1964 with a Ph.
-D. in Linguistics.
+He continued his postgraduate studies at the University of Manchester where he graduated in 1964 with a PhD in Linguistics.
 While working at the University of Ghana, he was an external student of the London University, obtaining a degree in Divinity.